Vinnie Leonard

-Vincent Scott McGinley Leonard (born 21 March 2008) is an Irish professional footballer who plays as a defender for League of Ireland Premier Division club Dundalk.
+Vincent Scott McGinley Leonard (born 21 March 2008) is an Irish professional footballer who plays as a defender for EFL Championship club Norwich City.

 Club career

 Youth career

-A native of Kilberry in Navan, County Meath, Leonard began playing as a Centre midfielder with local club Torro United, before moving to the academy of League of Ireland club Dundalk in 2022, where he was converted into a Centre back and went on to feature for the U14, U15, U17 and U20 sides, captaining the club's youth sides.
+A native of Kilberry in Navan, County Meath, Leonard began playing as a centre midfielder with local club Torro United.
+He moved to the academy of League of Ireland club Dundalk in 2022, where he was converted into a Centre back and went on to feature for the U14, U15, U17 and U20 sides, captaining the club's youth sides.

 Dundalk

 Leonard made his senior debut for Dundalk on 6 February 2024 in a 0–0 draw with Bohemians in the Leinster Senior Cup, becoming the youngest ever player to play for the club at 15 years, 10 months and 16 days old.
 On 27 October 2024, he made his League of Ireland Premier Division debut for the club in their final home game of the season in a 1–0 defeat at home to Shamrock Rovers, after his side had already been relegated to the League of Ireland First Division by finishing bottom of the table.
 On 22 December 2024, Leonard signed his first professional contract with the club.
 On 14 February 2025, in his first league start for the club, he scored the only goal of the game in a 1–0 victory over Athlone Town at Oriel Park in the first game of the season, making him the youngest ever league goalscorer at 16 years, 10 months and 24 days old.
 During the summer of 2025, Leonard was subject to reported interest from several clubs including Scottish Premiership Champions Celtic.
 On 10 October 2025, he scored in a 3–0 win over Finn Harps at Oriel Park to help his side secure the 2025 League of Ireland First Division title and promotion back to the Premier Division.
 He was named the club's Young Player of the Year for 2025.
 In November 2025, he was named in the PFAI First Division Team of the Year as voted by his fellow players in the league.
+In December 2025, he reportedly drew interest from Celtic, Genoa, Olympique Lyonnais, Norwich City, Crystal Palace and Brighton & Hove Albion.

+Norwich City

+On 16 February 2026, it was announced that an agreement had been reached between Dundalk and Norwich City for Leonard to join the EFL Championship club on 1 July 2026 when the transfer window re-opened, following his 18th birthday.